Vintage Bluetooth Record-Player

 It contains a 160 W class D stereo amplifier combined with two 80 W speakers (the original speaker had a power of 1W!).
 On the rear panel, knobs allow to adjust the bass/treble to correct the quality losses of aged vinyl.

-The turntable is a Radiohm Malette M2000 with a restored motor, new needle and cartridge, and new drive wheel from original factory stocks.
-It can play 16, 33, 45 and 78 rpm.
-The 50's French turntables were designed to play mono and stereo records, so the swivel cartridge contains two matching needles and allows the playback of modern recordings.
+The turntable is a Philips AG 2140 with a new motor, new needle and new cartridge.
+It can play 33, 45 and 78 rpm records.
+The French turntables of the 50's were designed to play mono and stereo records, so the swivel cartridge contains two matching needles and allows the playback of modern recordings.

 Its auxiliary jack allows you to connect to it via wire (and make it a vintage amp for an electric guitar), it's also equipped with an FM tuner.